top of page

 Clinical Training

 I earned my Ph.D. in Clinical Psychology from Drexel University and completed my Clinical Psychology internship and postdoctoral fellowship at the San Francisco VA Medical Center.
-I continue to work full-time leading a team of twelve clinicians in the PTSD outpatient team at the Corporal Michael J. Crescenz VA Medical Center in Philadelphia.
-I have presented on the treatment of PTSD and moral injury at national conferences and have been interviewed by local media on these topics.
+I serve as the director of the PTSD Clinical Team for the Philadelphia VA Medical Center, the primary VA hospital serving the Philadelphia area.
+The PTSD Clinical Team handles the most severe PTSD cases for veterans in the greater Philadelphia metropolitan area.
+I have presented on the treatment of PTSD and moral injury at multiple national conferences, and have been invited to speak on panels and radio programs about these topics.
+Read more about my academic work concerning the effective treatment of PTSD under the 'Articles' tab above."

 The Outdoors